 I look forward to hearing back from you to schedule some time to chat about the position and how I can better position myself for the job.

 Now you want an answer, let me be 100% honest here.
 If an agency does not have an active position for which you would be a fit, you may not hear back right away.
 This doesn’t mean that they are not listening, just that they have the task at hand to focus on.

 Tip: Even if you have registered with the agency before for a different position, and you see a posting for a different position, send another email expressing your interest.
-Don’t forget to include most of the above information, remember you want to answer the agent’s questions with a single glance, this will put you ahead of others.
+Don’t forget to include most of the above information.
+Remember, you want to answer the agent’s questions with a single glance.
+This will put you ahead of others.

-Remember that an agency is representing the interests of the principal and looking for the perfect fit for idiosyncracies.
+Remember that an agency is representing the interests of the principal and looking for the perfect fit for idiosyncrasies.
 A good agency evaluates everything from how you follow directions/instructions to how you have formatted your resume and how you respond to emails.

 ADDITIONAL NOTE: I mentioned it above, but it’s important to remember that an agency is evaluating you from the first contact.
 If you see a posting that you believe you are qualified for, make sure to read the entire posting.
-I’ve seen many LinkedIn postings for jobs that state “email your resume to firstname.lastname@example.org to be considered” only to see people post in the comment section that they are interested, or request their profile be reviewed.
-You have failed step one if you can’t follow basic instructions, why would I trust you to follow instructions given by the Principal?
+I’ve seen many LinkedIn postings for jobs that state “email your resume to [email protected] to be considered” only to see people post in the comment section that they are interested, or request their profile be reviewed.
+You have failed step one on there.
+If you can’t follow basic instructions, why would I trust you to follow instructions given by the Principal?

 Excellent information that is useful for me at this time!
 Thank you!

 Thank you for taking your time and summarizing all of that information!
 It’s very useful.